Fifth Disease In Children: Causes, Symptoms, Treatment And Prevention

 Image: Shutterstock

 The fifth disease can spread among children through direct contact with an infected person or an infected person’s blood.
 Also, it can spread from touching objects or surfaces contaminated with the saliva and mucus droplets from the nose or mouth of an infected person.
-However, the fifth disease can transmit only before the rash or inflammation appears when other symptoms prevail.
-Once the rash develops, the child is no longer contagious (3).
+However, the fifth disease can be transmitted only before the rash or inflammation appears when other symptoms prevail.
+Once the viral rash in children develops, it is no longer contagious (3).

 A mother of a little girl talks about her daughter’s experience with the Fifth disease, “As a first-time mom I was introduced to the Fifth disease a few years back when my daughter’s daycare provider mentioned it because her cheeks were really red.
 ‘Really,’ I thought, ‘she seems okay.’
 Later that night, I also noticed a lace-like rash on her upper body.
 All this prompted me to hop on the internet, and I found out that it was a respiratory infection caused by a virus called parvovirus B19.
 It is spread like the common cold, so it is good to remember all the golden rules that help keep germs from spreading – Wash your hands, cover your cough (i).”